-- 1 independent chairperson, who is responsible for leadership of the board and ensuring its effectiveness on all aspects of its role.
-The Chairperson has primary responsibility for the delivery of the Company's corporate governance model.
-The chairperson has a clear separation from the day-to-day business of the Company which allows him or her to make independent decisions; - 2 executive directors; - 5 independent, non-executive directors;
+- 1 independent Chair, who is responsible for leadership of the board and ensuring its effectiveness on all aspects of its role.
+The Chair has primary responsibility for the delivery of the Company's corporate governance model.
+The Chair has a clear separation from the day-to-day business of the Company which allows him or her to make independent decisions; - 2 executive directors; - 4 independent, non-executive directors;

-Nicola Beattie - Independent Non-Executive Chairman
+Glenn Collinson - Independent Non-Executive Chairman